cmm/scylla/docs/design-notes/system_keyspace.md

 Scylla performs better if partitions, rows, and individual cells are not too large.
-To help diagnose cases where these grow too large, scylla keeps a table that records large partitions, rows, and cells.
+To help diagnose cases where these grow too large, scylla keeps a table that records large partitions, rows, cells, and partition row counts.

-Each entry means that there is a particular sstable with a large partition, row, or cell.
+Each entry means that there is a particular sstable with a large partition, row, cell, or a partition with too many rows.
 In particular, this implies that:

 * There is no entry until compaction aggregates enough data in a single sstable.